Double tasks in IELTS academic writing task 1.

 The pie chart illustrates what Anthropology students took part in after their undergraduate course, while the table indicates what their salaries were after 5 years of working in this field.

-Looking at the pie chart, graduates who began full time work accounted for just over a half (52%) with those in part time work comprising less than a fifth (15%).
-A small minority of graduates engaged in post graduate study and part time work at just 5%, with full time postgraduate students totalling 8%.
+Looking at the pie chart, graduates who began full-time work accounted for just over a half (52%) with those in part-time work comprising less than a fifth (15%).
+A small minority of graduates engaged in postgraduate study and part-time work at just 5%, with full-time postgraduate students totalling 8%.
 Most notably, 12% of those who graduated became unemployed.

-In this task there is no timeframe so it is static data.
+In this task, there is no timeframe so it is static data.
 This means that the data doesn’t change over time.
 However, the task is about students who graduated, it denotes a time in the past so I wrote in the past tense here.

 The overview simply covers the main features that stand out in the charts, main body one covers the data in the pie chart and main body 2 covers the main features in the table.
-Notice that I did not cover every bit of data as this is not necessary in task 1.
+Notice that I did not cover every bit of data as this is not necessary for task 1.

 Pick out the key features such as the highest and lowest figures and cover those.
-The word count is 188 words here, which is long enough in task 1.
+The word count is 188 words here, which is long enough for task 1.
 Keep it under 190 words if you can as you only have 20 minutes to write this.

-In this task 1 model answer I used fractions to paraphrase the percentages and I also use specific vocabulary such as: comprised / accounted for / totalling / see the links below for more info.
+In this task 1 model answer, I used fractions to paraphrase the percentages and I also use specific vocabulary such as: comprised/accounted for / totalling / see the links below for more info.